Senior Observer - Technical Officer Level 3

 - An associate diploma from an Australian educational institution, or a comparable overseas qualification, which is appropriate to the duties; or relevant experience and training, which enables the employee to competently perform the duties at this level; or other comparable qualifications, which are appropriate to the duties.

-- Demonstrated ability to work largely unsupervised in a demanding role, with proven interpersonal skill to work in a diverse team role.
+- Demonstrated ability to work unsupervised in a time critical role on a rotating 7 day per week roster with proven interpersonal skill to work in a diverse team role.

 - Demonstrated level of oral and written communication skills sufficient to manage the observations program.